-Behaviorists believe that much of car sickness in dogs is caused by fear so to overcome this problem, you will need to slowly teach your dog not to be afraid of the car.
+Behaviorists believe that much of car sickness in dogs is caused by fear, so to overcome this problem, you will need to slowly teach your dog not to be afraid of the car.

-Teach him the car is a great place:
+Here's how to teach him the car is a great place:

-Begin by just rewarding him for being near the car, then for voluntarily getting in, then reward him when you turn on the engine, and continue, like so, in baby steps.
+Begin by just rewarding your dog for being near the car, then for voluntarily getting in, then reward him when you turn on the engine, and continue, like so, in baby steps.
 Feed him his meals in the car - but not right before a trip, of course!.
 In fact, avoid feeding your dog less than one hour before car rides to lessen the effects of any nausea.